 Triangular Trade investigates the influence of pivotal materials like cotton, copper, rubber and uranium on economic inequality and global power structures.

-Elixir transforms fallen heritage fruits during public events into all sorts of products which will be used for upcoming events of Enough Room for Space and sold to support it's activities.
+Elixir transformed fallen heritage fruits during public events into all sorts of products which are used for events of Enough Room for Space.
 Felix De Boeck, an early modernist Belgian painter, made his living from this orchard, as a result he was working independently as an artist without the pressure to sell his works.

 Present Perfect was a long-term project consisting of an ongoing series of research travels, discussions, artistic residencies, talks, events, exhibitions and collaborations between Cameroonian and European artists.
 It explored phenomena of cultural import and export between Europe and Cameroon through new artistic productions.